Introductory Note by J. B. Morton

 Part three contains the verbatim

 transcript of the typed report Annexation of Eastern Poland by the U.S.S.R. compiled by the Polish government-in-exile

 in London, England.
 Nowhere on the report is there any identification of author or date or publisher at all but

 the vendor (Poliart, Poland) describes the report as the "Polish Ministry of Preparatory Work, 1944, Concerning the Peace

 Conference, no.2."
 The report is 46 pages long with a two-page appendix.
 This report may have been prepared for the Allied

-world was not aware of the Secret Protocol of the Molotov-Ribbentrop Pact which divided Eastern Europe
+The existence of the Secret Protocol of the Molotov-Ribbentrop Pact (of September 28, 1939) which divided Eastern

 Annexation of Eastern Poland by the U.S.S.R.